 However, the shafts, keys and all fasteners were made out of stainless steel, which provided the best protection.
 These components were not that much more expensive than plating standard production parts and offered much more reliable corrosion resistance.

-In all, we were able to provide a design that provided the long life and reliable operation that the customer was unable to find from another source.
+In all, we were able to provide an engineering design that provided a long life and reliable operation in wastewater treatment that the customer was unable to find from another source.

-So, next time you are stymied with an environmental or performance gearbox issue, give us a call.
-It’s likely we’ve already done something like it before.
+So, next time you are stymied with an environmental or performance gearbox issue, contact our gearbox consultants.
+Likely, we’ve already done something like it before.